Find Posts By Topic

 Posts categorized under Eric Moss, Author at Bottom Line

-Seattle, WA – In a press announcement on Friday, January 9, 2026, Mayor Katie B. Wilson announced Alicia Teel as Acting Director for the Office of Economic Development.
+Seattle, WA – In a press announcement on Friday, January 9, 2026, Mayor Katie B. Wilson announced Alicia Teel as Interim Director for the Office of Economic Development.
 “I’m honored to serve in this interim capacity to lead the Office of Economic Development.
 Our talented team is dedicated to leading projects and making investments that open up access… [ Keep reading ]

 City Council adopts 2026 budget: Highlights for OED